Capalaba

 Educational attainment in Capalaba aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.6%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 13.8%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.8%).
-Vocational credentials are held by 42.2% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 30.6%.
-Educational participation is high, with 26.8% of residents currently enrolled in formal education: 9.6% in primary, 7.4% in secondary, and 3.9% in tertiary education.
+Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (30.6%).
+Educational participation is high, with 26.8% of residents currently enrolled in formal education, comprising 9.6% in primary, 7.4% in secondary, and 3.9% in tertiary education.

 Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 7.4% in secondary education, and 3.9% pursuing tertiary education.